Nlarseny/nsid_ark/README.md

 The timechecker_unfinished folder has programs that never worked reliably on the nodes.

-In untested_extra there are two different programs that could be beneficial.
+In untested_extra there are two different programs that could be beneficial, they just haven't been run for more then 15 minutes.

 The program origin.py uses the default resolver and an nxdomain causing request to see if a root server is updated after 60 seconds.